-- ► Gives assistance to Legislative Council committees and other legislative committees not working directly under the Council - ▶ Performs legal research for members of the General Assembly - May provide legal assistance in connection with contracts or other business done by the General Assembly - Participates in numerous special projects for the General Assembly.
+- Gives assistance to legislative committees; - Performs legal research for members of the General Assembly; - May provide legal assistance in connection with contracts or other business done by the General Assembly; - Participates in numerous special projects for the General Assembly.
 Examples of past projects include: staffing a special committee appointed to examine lobbying practices and helping to present proposed rule changes; making recommendations to the legislative leadership on legislative management issues such as methods to streamline the process; assisting a legislative task force in implementing the Americans with Disabilities Act; and researching and compiling information on issues relating to Section 20 of Article X of the State Constitution.